Stop waiting for a winning lottery ticket. Go ahead, you CAN make your own luck and you can definitely make your own miracle!

 With monthly page views reaching OVER HALF A MILLION! (say what!? so awesome!)

-And Then She Saved has been featured on CNNMoney, Clark Howard, Yahoo, Business Pundit and a whole bunch of other places.
+And Then We Saved has been featured on CNNMoney, Clark Howard, Yahoo, Business Pundit and a whole bunch of other places.
 Readership is high and is expected to reach even higher levels.

 Big things are in the works!
 I can’t wait to tell you ALL about them!

-Click here for more detailed information and to support And Then She Saved.
+Click here for more detailed information and to support And Then We Saved.